Why Old Coins Are Not Necessarily Valuable

 For basic U.S. coin and paper money prices and to get a general idea of what you have, please see: What's It Worth?
 For more detailed information, see Frequently Asked Questions About Coins & Paper Money.

-One of the best general United States coin catalogs is the Guide Book of United States Coins by R. S. Yeoman, popularly called the Red Book.
+One of the best general United States coin catalogs is A Guidebook of United States Coins by R. S. Yeoman, popularly called the Red Book.
 It has been published every year since 1947 and is usually available at the Public Library.

-One of the best general references about world coins from the 20th century is Standard Catalog of World Coins 1901-2000.
+One of the best general references about world coins from the 20th century is the Standard Catalog of World Coins: 1901-2000.
 For the 19th century, it's the Standard Catalog of World Coins: 19th Century Edition 1801-1900.